LLNL/serac/src/docs/sphinx/dev_guide/equation_solver.rst

 Common configurations via option structs
 ----------------------------------------

 The easist way to build an equation solver is by providing structs containing parameters for common configurations of the linear and nonlinear solvers.
-These structs are passed to the equation solver factory method ``buildEquationSolver`` and the returned object can be used by physics modules to solve nonlinear systems of equations.
+They can also be passed directly to physics module constructors.

 .. literalinclude:: ../../../../src/serac/numerics/equation_solver.hpp
    :start-after: _build_equationsolver_start